-To support international efforts to accelerate the response
+To support international efforts to improve the response

-To actively engage in ongoing international efforts to respond to internal displacement, including supporting the implementation of the United Nations Secretary-General's Action Agenda.
+To actively engage in ongoing international efforts to respond to internal displacement, including supporting the reforms of the United Nations system initiated by the work of the Special Advisor on Solutions to Internal Displacement.

 It is urgent to maintain the mobilization of the international community.
-It is about stepping up the engagements and ensuring that internal displacement is on the agenda of all relevant international fora, including humanitarian, development, peace, human rights, climate change and disaster risk reduction events.

-This will foster the mobilization of means and resources to address the drivers of forced displacements, and to support the concerned States to accompany these displacements in the respect of the rights and dignity of the IDPs and to implement solutions, with the objective of sustainable development.
+It is about stepping up the engagements and ensuring that internal displacement is visible on the agenda of all relevant international fora, including humanitarian, development, peace, human rights, climate change and disaster risk reduction events.
+This will foster promoting qualitative approaches and the mobilization of means to address the drivers of forced displacements, and to support the concerned States to accompany these displacements in the respect of the rights and dignity of the IDPs and to implement solutions, with the objective of sustainable development.